NPetersenDK/IsoToMKV/README.md

 This project is licensed under the MIT License, therefore a copyright notice is required to be given.

 ## Contact
-If you want to contact me about this project, you can do so by sending me an e-mail at github@nipetersen.dk
+If you want to contact me about this project, you can do so by sending me an e-mail at github@nipetersen.dk.
+Support is very limited, but I might help if I have the time to do so.